-As a new mom myself I have my own opinion on postpartum, but I didn't want to lean on to my own experience only because every moms would have different perspectives.
-I conducted 3 semi-structured user interviews with moms who are under 6 month postpartum and posted a few threads asking questions in Reddit's new mom community to gain insights.
-Also did a secondary research to find out what's missing in U.S. postpartum care, and I consolidated the findings and found out that "the new mothers need more emotional comfort which is closely connected to the access to social support."
+As a new mom myself, I have my own opinion on postpartum, but I didn't want to lean on to my own experience only because every mom would have different perspectives.
+I conducted three semi-structured user interviews with moms under six months postpartum and posted a few threads asking questions in Reddit's new mom community to gain insights.
+I also did secondary research to find out what's missing in U.S. postpartum care.
+I consolidated the findings and found out that "the new mothers need more emotional comfort which is closely connected to the access to social support."

-Then I researched more on what form of social support is provided currently and found that receiving food and chat with other moms are effective ways to provide comfort for new moms.
-However, with COVID-19 crisis, it's challenging for new moms to receive these traditional social support anymore and they are in danger of feeling isolated when the social support is needed the most.
-I noticed many moms turned to the pre-made meal delivery services like Hello Fresh, Home Chef, and Freshly.
-I saw an opportunity there to create a postpartum mother focused meal delivery service that not only provide quick meal service, but also an emotional comfort by re-imagining the features that are tailored toward the new moms.
+Then I researched what form of social support is provided currently and found that receiving food and chatting with other moms offers comfort for new moms.
+However, with the COVID-19 crisis, it's challenging for new moms to receive this traditional social support anymore.
+They are in danger of feeling isolated when social support is needed the most.
+I noticed many moms turned to pre-made meal delivery services like Hello Fresh, Home Chef, and Freshly.
+I saw an opportunity to create a postpartum mother-focused meal delivery service that provides quick meal service and emotional comfort by re-imagining the features that are tailored toward the new moms.

-I have ordered the products from three different pre-made meal delivery brands to study and audit the current experiences, and also to decide which brand has the most suitable brand and assets that I can build upon.
-After auditing Home Chef, Freshly, and Daily Harvest, I have decided to go with Freshly since they have the quickest meal prep time, and the comfortable vibe it gives with the home cooked meal like menu selections.
-After reading the articles on Freshly, I also learned that they were recently acquired by Nestle and looking to expand their menu.
+I have ordered the products from three different pre-made meal delivery brands to study and audit the current experiences and also to decide which brand has the most suitable brand and assets that I can utilize.
+After auditing Home Chef, Freshly, and Daily Harvest, I have decided to go with Freshly since they have the quickest meal prep time and the comfortable home-cooked meal vibe in menu selections.
+After reading the articles on Freshly, I also learned that Nestle recently acquired and looked to expand its menu.
 It seems like the perfect opportunity for Warmly to jump in as part of their expansion.

-I have created a user journey for a few weeks surrounding new mother's due date.
-Then I ideated features according to the specific needs or pain points of the user during each stages and also aligned it with the brand's business goals.
+I have created a user journey for a few weeks surrounding the new mother's due date.
+Then I ideated features according to the user's specific needs or pain points during each stage and aligned them with the brand's business goals.

-After deciding the parent brand, Freshly, I have explored a sub-brand naming and determined the brand structure of Warmly to be the endorsing brand.
-With endorsing brand structure, I had freedom to explore different color scheme than just following the parent brand's color.
-But I had to make the brand of Warmly to have colors and typefaces that are complimentary to the parent brand to show they are connected.
-I tried to mimic the fluid typographic style in Freshly logo when creating a logo for Warmly.
+After deciding on the parent brand, Freshly, I have explored a sub-brand naming and determined the brand structure of Warmly to be the endorsing brand.
+With endorsing brand structure, I had the freedom to explore different color schemes than just following the parent brand's color.
+But I had to make the brand of Warmly have colors and typefaces complementary to the parent brand to show they are connected.
+I tried to mimic the fluid typographic style in the Freshly logo when creating a logo for Warmly.

-As I reflect back to this 12 week project, I realized that empathy was there for the whole journey.
-It initiated this project, shaped the design decisions, and connected me to other professional and users who value the power of empathy.
-Just like how a new mom can be a comfort to another new mom, in my career I want to continue to deeply understand the people who I am designing for and bring comfort them by thoughtful design.
+As I reflect on this 12-week project, I realized that empathy was there for the whole journey.
+It initiated this project, shaped the design decisions, and connected me to other professionals and users who value the power of empathy.
+Just like how a new mom can be a comfort to another new mom, in my career, I want to continue to deeply understand the people who I am designing for and bring comfort to them by thoughtful design.

-During the research, I stumbled upon an article that really helped me with new insights and decided to reach out to the author who was thankfully delighted to connect with me.
-Her insights on postpartum care industry was validating my concept, and later she offered me a UX internship to work at her startup company helping new moms connect to the postpartum doulas by telehealth.
-It was such a rewarding experience to work with someone who shares the same passion as myself.
+During the research, I stumbled upon an article that helped me with new insights and decided to reach out to the author, who was thankfully delighted to connect with me.
+Her insights on the postpartum care industry were validating my concept.
+Later, she offered me a UX internship to work at her startup company helping new moms connect to the postpartum doulas by telehealth.
+It was such a rewarding experience to work with someone who shares the same passion as me.